Reed Garrett: Detroit Tigers

-Second stint with Texas
+Texas Rangers (second stint)

 On May 20, 2019, Garrett was returned to the Texas Rangers organization.
 He was then assigned to the Nashville Sounds of the Triple-A Pacific Coast League for the remainder of the season, going 1–3 with a 4.91 ERA in 40 innings.

 Saitama Seibu Lions

 On December 24, 2019, Garrett signed with the Saitama Seibu Lions of Nippon Professional Baseball.
 On June 19, 2020, Garrett made his NPB debut.
-On December 2, 2020, he become a free agent.
+On December 2, he become a free agent.

-On December 29, 2020, Garrett re-signed with the Lions for the 2021 season.
-He became a free agent following the 2021 season.
+On December 29, Garrett re-signed with the Lions for the 2021 season.
+He became a free agent following the season.

 Washington Nationals

 On February 23, 2022, Garrett signed a minor league contract with the Washington Nationals.
 He was assigned to the Triple-A Rochester Red Wings to begin the year.